LeandroCaniglia/Writings/Extending the Smalltalk Syntax.md

 Taks 8
 --

-Finally, modify your implementations of `#visitBraceNode:` method like This
+Finally, modify your implementations of `#visitBraceNode:` method like this
 ```
 visitBraceNode: aBraceNode
   aBraceNode isLiteral
     ifTrue: [self visitLiteralNode: aBraceNode asLiteralNode]
     ifFalse: [self visitCascadenode: aBraceNode asCascadNode]
 ```

+Keep in mind that this just a sketch or roadmap.
+Depending on the internals of your system, some tweaks might be needed.
+Just make sure your testing coverage is high enough.